 When a person uses Standards Based grading (as I do), there is no need to do any curving.

+TBD: The class community will have a say in this.
 The following information is kept for historical reasons, highlighting what past classes have opted for.

 • The Spring 2024 class voted to not have tests.